 - One place that visitors might want to visit was a flea exhibition located near the Italian boulevard.
 The fleas drew a coach, dragged an elephant, and jumped over a cannonball.
 They also ate their dinner every day at twelve o’clock on the arm of their valet de chambre.

-- Bread was readily available wherever a visitor traveled because Frenchmen supposedly consumed three times as much bread as an Englishman.
+- Bread was readily available wherever an English visitor traveled because Frenchmen supposedly consumed three times as much bread as an Englishman.

 - The floors of most rooms in Paris, including the bedrooms, were almost always created from tiles and cleaned daily by men wearing brushes affixed to their feet.

 - Paris policeman were said to be highly appreciated by all visitors because they allowed visitors to “perambulate the streets” at night in safety, everywhere except for the Champs-Elysées.

 - Paris was filled with circulating libraries because the late 18th century was when novels became commonplace and demand was high, but the cost made them inaccessible for many.
 Travelers to France could find these libraries on almost every street with the words “Abonnement de Lecture.”

 - Travelers were told to carry their own knife and fork for eating as most French inn-keepers seldom cleaned them between diners at mealtime.